Critical Points in Quantum Generative Models: The Loss Landscape of Wishart Hypertoroidal Random Fields

-However, weak convergence is not enough; due to the exponential factor in the expectation in Eq.~\eqref{eq:crt_pt_dist}, any large deviations from the asymptotic convergence---even if they occur with exponentially vanishing probability---can potentially cause large deviations from the naive application of free probability theory.
-In Sec.~\ref{sec:log_asymp} we are able to bound the probability of these large deviations, and show that unlike the Gaussian case~\cite{doi:10.1002/cpa.21422} to (logarithmic) leading order they do not contribute to the final result.
+However, weak convergence is not enough; due to the exponential factor in the expectation in Theorem~\ref{thm:exact_crt_dist}, any large deviations from the asymptotic convergence---even if they occur with exponentially vanishing probability---can potentially cause large deviations from the naive application of free probability theory.
+Thus, our results rely on using large deviations theory to show that to (logarithmic) leading order these deviations do not contribute to the final result.
 This is due to the contribution to the expectation from the deviations being dominated by what is predicted by free probability theory.
-These results are given in Sec.~\ref{sec:log_asymp}.

-Armed with an asymptotic expression for the distribution of critical points, we specialize to two limits: $p\geq 2m$ (i.e. the overparameterized regime) and $p\ll m$ (i.e. the underparameterized regime).
-In the former, we show to leading multiplicative order in $p\gg 1$ that all local minima are located at the global minimum.
-Though the ansatz differs, we believe a similar phenomenon gives rise to the phase transition in trainability observed in~\cite{kiani2020learning,wiersema2020exploring,kim2020universal,kim2021quantum}; \cite{wiersema2020exploring} also numerically supports our heuristic and numeric arguments that particular ansatzes specialized to the problem objective observable $O$ have $m$ grow at worst polynomially in the number of qubits $n$.
-In the underparameterized regime, we show that the density of local minima approximately\footnote{I.e. up to shifts on the order of $\sqrt{\gamma}$ and subleading multiplicative corrections; see Sec.~\ref{sec:small_gamma_disc} for more details.} follows a compound confluent hypergeometric (CCH) distribution~\cite{gordy}

-which has a width $\sim m^{-1}$ and is centered near $E=\frac{1}{2}-\gamma$ (i.e. near half of the mean eigenvalue of the objective observable when units are restored).
-These results are given in Sec.~\ref{sec:discussion_crit_pt_dist}.
-Finally, we are able to numerically confirm our results, and also numerically show that these results hold not only in expectation over ansatzes, but also for each ansatz individually; these results are given in Sec.~\ref{sec:numerics}.
+These results can be summarized via the following theorem (proved in Appendix~\ref{sec:log_asymptotics}): \begin{theorem}[Logarithmic asymptotics of the local minima distribution, informal] Let $\dd{\mu_E^\ast}$ be the free convolution of a scaled Marchenko--Pastur and scaled Wigner semicircle distribution, with $\lambda_{E,1}^\ast$ the infimum of its support.
+Let $p,m\gg 1$ with $\frac{p}{2m}=\gamma=\operatorname{O}\left(1\right)$.
+Then, the expected distribution of local minima of a WHRF at a fixed function value $E>0$ is given by